Housing & Dining Accommodations Impact

 1. Apply for Housing and a meal plan

-2. Complete the entire OAS Request Form
+2. Complete the entire Accommodation Request Form

 3. Provide official and appropriate documentation of your disability as per the Documentation Policy.